What is hackABILITY?

 When is it?

 All hackABILITY events will occur September to December 2017.
-Attend our info sessions on Sep 19 at Microsoft Canada or Sep 21 at Sheridan College to learn more, ask questions, and form your team.
+Attend our info sessions on Sep 19 at Microsoft Canada or Sep 21 at Sheridan College and Oct 5 at Brampton City Hall to learn more, ask questions, and form your team.
 Team applications are open now until Thursday October 12.
 Teams will work on their projects in October & November.
 The hackABILITY finale will be held on Thursday, December 7 – stay tuned for more details.

 Who should participate?